m0re4u/paper-database/exported/papers.md

 - Rach, Niklas and Matsuda, Yuki and Daxenberger, Johannes and Ultes, Stefan and Yasumoto, Keiichi and Minker, Wolfgang (2020): __Evaluation of Argument Search Approaches in the Context of Argumentative Dialogue Systems__ Find at: [LINK](https://www.aclweb.org/anthology/2020.lrec-1.65.pdf)

-- Daxenberger, Johannes and Eger, Steffen and Habernal, Ivan and Stab, Christian and Gurevych, Iryna (2017): __What is the essence of a claim?
-Cross-domain claim identification__ Find at: [LINK](https://www.aclweb.org/anthology/D17-1218.pdf)
+- Daxenberger, Johannes and Eger, Steffen and Habernal, Ivan and Stab, Christian and Gurevych, Iryna (2017): __What is the Essence of a Claim?
+Cross-Domain Claim Identification__ Find at: [LINK](https://www.aclweb.org/anthology/D17-1218.pdf)

 - Mensonides, Jean-Christophe and Harispe, S{\'e}bastien and Montmain, Jacky and Thireau, V{\'e}ronique (2019): __Automatic Detection and Classification of Argument Components using Multi-task Deep Neural Network__ Find at: [LINK](https://hal.archives-ouvertes.fr/hal-02292945/file/2019_ICNLSP.pdf)